High Quality Bixler 1.1 Build (APM2.x)¶

 - You can see that the wing has a positive angle of attack when the APM is level.

-- If you just stick the APM to the bottom or top of the fuselage it will not be level, which may affect performance.
+- If you just stick the APM to the bottom or top of the fuselage it will not be level, but this will be compensated for if you set the “LEVEL” position to be such that the wing has a few degrees of angle of attack when doing the Accelerometer calibration.

 - Here is the APM set in place with some of the components.